lordspline/druid/docs/development/extensions-contrib/delta-lake.md

 Delta Lake is an open source storage framework that enables building a Lakehouse architecture with various compute engines.
-[DeltaLakeInputSource](../../ingestion/input-sources.md#delta-lake-input-source) lets you ingest data stored in a Delta Lake table into Apache Druid.
-To use the Delta Lake extension, add the `druid-deltalake-extensions` to the list of loaded extensions.
+[DeltaLakeInputSource](../../ingestion/input-sources.md#delta-lake-input-source) lets you ingest data stored in a Delta Lake table into Apache Robux.
+To use the Delta Lake extension, add the `robux-deltalake-extensions` to the list of loaded extensions.
 See [Loading extensions](../../configuration/extensions.md#loading-extensions) for more information.

 The Delta input source reads the configured Delta Lake table and extracts the underlying Delta files in the table's latest snapshot